 The Enneagram is a powerful tool for self-awareness that is rooted in ancient wisdom and informed by contemporary psychology.
 It compiles centuries of research about personality formation and development into a comprehensive system that can serve as a guide for navigating the complexities of human experience and relationships.

-The Enneagram is different from other popular personality systems like the MBTI (Myers-Briggs) or True Colors, which deal primarily with our behaviors.
+The Enneagram is different from other popular personality systems like the MBTI (Myers-Briggs) or True Colors, which deal primarily with our behavioral patterns.
 These systems help us reach a degree of self-awareness by reflecting our own behaviors back to us, but they can only really show us what we do.
 The Enneagram looks at why we do what we do, examining the deep motivational factors that drive our choices, and how those factors relate to one another.

 The Enneagram identifies nine modalities for how people respond to life based on the nine basic human fears: the fear of being bad or wrong, the fear of being unloved, the fear of being worthless, the fear of having no identity, the fear of being incapable, the fear of being without support, the fear of being in pain, the fear of being controlled, and the fear of being in conflict.

 All human beings experience all of these fears throughout our lives, but early in our development, the human ego tends to fixate on a particular fear, and forms a primary identity in response to it - a default way of being in the world that we hope will keep us safe.
 This identity plays out unconsciously like a script in the back of our minds, telling us how we "should" live, establishing our modus operandi as well as our "blind spots."
 Convinced that our way to live is the "best" way, we fail to see our shadow side - the unhealthy patterns associated with our way of being in the world - and we struggle to truly understand the choices of others whose lives are oriented around different centers of concern.